 Knowing a child’s usual bowel habits makes it more obvious when symptoms may require medical attention.
 Seek medical care if the symptoms do not respond to home remedies, last more than 2 weeks, or occur alongside any of the following more serious

 - pain or difficulty while passing stool

 - abdominal swelling or bloating

-Children and pregnant women should receive medical care if they experience bowel symptoms for more than a few weeks.
-Babies and older adults also usually require medical attention if their bowel habits suddenly change significantly.
+Children and pregnant people should receive medical care if they experience bowel symptoms for more than a few weeks.
+Babies and older adults also require medical attention if their bowel habits suddenly change significantly.